 If you don’t have chickens, you can get ultra fresh eggs from your farmers market!

-- In a pint sized wide mouth mason jar, add all the ingredients.
+In a wide mouth pint mason jar, add all the ingredients.

-- Insert the immersion blender all the way to the bottom, then turn it on high.
+Insert the immersion blender all the way to the bottom, trapping the egg yolk within the blade.
+Blend on high.
 Leave the immersion blender on the bottom for about 20-30 seconds, until the whole bottom is white.
-Then slowly lift it up to continue emulsifying.
+Then slowly lift it up.
 Continue blending until the mixture has thickened to your desired amount.
 The whole blending process should take about 1-1.5 minutes.
 Watch the recipe video to see the entire process in real time.

 This post contains affiliate links, thanks for the love!